error2507/MemberCounter/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/error2507/MemberCounter/blob/d.js-v12-update/LICENSE) file for details.

+## Self Hosting

+Self hosting Ear Tensifier is not supported and no help will be provided.
+I am not responsible or liable for any self hosted clones of Ear Tensifier.

 ## Guild Specific Configuration

 | Key | Type | Example | Description |